seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 {% literate_recipe_step wait="25m" duration="1m" %}

-Take the lid of the dutch oven off to allow the loaf to brown.
+Take the lid off the dutch oven to allow the loaf to brown.

+The remaining baking time is to your preference.
+The longer you leave it, the darker, thicker, crispier and more bitter (in a good way!) the crust will become.
+It's almost impossible to overcook the inside, but it _is_ possible to burn the bottom, so place an empty baking sheet on a rack just below the dutch oven if you plan to go longer than 30 minutes on this step.
+(I have gone 60 minutes on this step before.)

 {% literate_recipe_step wait="25m" duration="1m" %}

 Take the bread out of the oven and place on a wire rack.

 Let cool completely before slicing.
-Yeah, it's difficult.
+The inside is still cooking!
+(Yeah, it's difficult.)

 {% include next-previous.html %}

 [^1]: All-purpose flour _does_ work, it's just less forgiving and the texture is slightly different (but still good!).
 Bread flour is just high-protein flour, usually about 13%.
 Some flours state the protein percentage on their package; others mention it on their site.
 [King Arthur's bread flour](https://shop.kingarthurbaking.com/items/bread-flour) is 12.7%.
 Trader Joe's all purpose was, [in 2014](https://www.pizzamaking.com/forum/index.php?topic=30417.msg305351#msg305351), 11.8%.
 [^2]: Don't forget to save some to feed it again!
 [^3]: If you don't have a stone countertop, you can use a baking sheet, though they tend to slide around a lot.
 You can flour a wooden surface if you really want, but the non-porous surface really does make a big difference.
-[^4]: Techniques I have seen: dropping the basket into the dutch oven then palming the top to take it out; flipping the dough onto a plate then picking it up with both hands underneath; inverting the bowl-with-towel above the dutch oven and hoping your aim is good.
+[^4]: Techniques I have seen: dropping the basket into the dutch oven then palming the top to take it out (my preference); flipping the dough onto a plate then picking it up with both hands underneath; inverting the bowl-with-towel above the dutch oven and hoping your aim is good.